scratchspec/scratchspec.github.io/README.md

 These control blocks are officially supported in Scratch 3.0:

+TODO

 #### Hidden control blocks

-These control blocks exist in Scratch 3.0 but are not actively supported, either being kept for compatibility with projects created in older versions of Scratch or being used internally:
+These control blocks exist in Scratch 3.0 but are not actively supported or used on their own, either being kept for compatibility with projects created in older versions of Scratch or being used internally:

+TODO

 ### Sensing blocks